Reasons for leave without pay. Providing leave without pay. Will it affect work experience?

 tests in having state

-accreditation educational institutions
+accreditation of educational institutions

 secondary vocational education